ripply/qtumbook/en/part1/utxos-balances.md

 In QTUM, you don't really have accounts.
 Instead, you have a collection of UTXOs, each of which has its own address.
 An UTXO may be used only once when you send money or interact with a Smart Contract.
 If an UTXO has more value than you intend to use, it'd be splitted up into multiple UTXOs after a transaction.

-In this chapter we'll explore the UTXO model by sending some money using the `qcli` command, and peeking into the transaction data.
+In this chapter we'll explore the UTXO model by sending some money using the `qtum-cli` command, and peeking into the transaction data.

 Later in Part II we'll see how QTUM's Smart Contract implementation bridges Bitcoin's UTXO model with Ethereum's account model.